 I am pretty sure that when most of us hear the word “vision,” our thoughts automatically turn to our physical eyesight, or our ability to see the material things that exist in the natural world around us.
 But our physical eyesight isn’t the kind that we need to be concerned with on this trip; the type of vision that we need to check, and possibly even correct, is our spiritual vision.

 To better understand what I mean by this term, let’s pause briefly for another one of our DOTS—or a definition of terms.
 Referring once again to my trusty pocket dictionary, I have learned that:

 - Spiritual—is defined as of, relating to, consisting of, or affecting the spirit: incorporeal;

 - Incorporeal—is defined as having no body or form; and,

 - Vision—is defined as the act or power of seeing.

-So then, if we put the three of these individual definitions together, this will produce the kind of collective definition that will be most meaningful to us—and that is…
+So, if we put these three individual definitions together, it will produce the kind of collective definition that will be most meaningful to us…

 Spiritual vision is the power to see that which has no body or form.

 This seems like a relatively simple and straightforward definition, doesn’t it?
 There is only one problem with it, though—just how is it possible for any of us to see “that which has no body or form?”
 Or, to put it another way, how are we supposed to see that which is unseeable with our physical eyes?